shchurch/Insect_Egg_Evolution/README.md

 ### analyze_data/

-This directory contains all the R code and data tables required to reproduce the results in [manuscript in preparation].
+This directory contains all the R code and data tables required to reproduce the results in <https://doi.org/10.1101/471946>.

 ### create_database/